anquanscan/sec-tools/README.md

 [deadlock-issue-tracker](https://github.com/resourcepool/deadlock-issue-tracker): An issue tracker / Q&A / roadmap for the deadlock coding game learning platform
 [CipherHater-Club](https://github.com/R0-Crew/CipherHater-Club): "We always hack programs which you cannot competently protect..." © CipherHater
 [MycroftAI-RCE](https://github.com/Nhoya/MycroftAI-RCE): "Zero Click" Remote Code Execution in Mycroft AI vocal assistant
 [NOGO](https://github.com/Dr-N0/NOGO): NOGO is a packaging script that creates fully undetectable payloads specializing in disabling anti-virus.
 Created for pentesting (crippling computers) not destroying them.
+[USB-Buddy](https://github.com/kevinnz/USB-Buddy): A MacOS tool that monitors USB devices.
+In the case it detects someone plugging in or unplugging devices it can be configured to send you an SMS or alert you via Slack of the potential security breach.
+I have based this tool off https://github.com/probablynotablog/usb-canary thanks @errbufferoverfl